Engirundho Vandhan: Soundtrack

-The film score and the soundtrack were composed by the duo Viswanathan–Ramamoorthy.
+The soundtrack was composed by the duo Viswanathan–Ramamoorthy.
 They collaborated after 30 years (last being Aayirathil Oruvan in 1965) and it eventually became their last collaboration.
-The soundtrack, released in 1995, features 6 tracks with lyrics written by Vaali.
+The lyrics were written by Vaali.

-Release
+Reception

-T. K. Balaji of indolink.com said, "Crazy Mohan's dialogue barely pass muster as does Santhaana Bharathi's direction.
-Satyaraj looks out of place in this movie.
-Roja comes out good, but Janakaraj and R.Sunderrajan manage to irritate you out of your senses.
-The less said about the music, the better".
 Thulasi of Kalki praised the film for having a natural, poignant ending and also noted the elegance with which the foundation was built from the beginning to the last-minute tragedy was awe-inspiring but felt there should have been more depth with the way flashback was setup and called few songs as speed breakers.
-He however concluded that director Santhana Bharathi has broken the argument of succeeding only with Kamal Haasan and called it a complete film.
-The film flopped at the box office.
+She however concluded that director Santhana Bharathi has broken the argument of succeeding only with Kamal Haasan and called it a complete film.
+The film failed at the box office.